CitrineInformatics/community-tools/web_ui_examples/04_search.md

 ![Metal oxides](fig/32_search_oxides.png "Metal oxides")

 Now we will search by property to find high band gap materials in this dataset.
 Clear the "Material Name" field and enter `Band gap` for the "Property Name."
 Click "Advanced Search Options" and enter `10` for the Minimum Value.
-When you press enter, you should see three PIF records appear (CaF2, LiF, BeO), corresponding to materials in this datasets with a band gap higher than 10 eV.
+When you press enter, you should see three PIF records appear (CaF2, LiF, BeO), corresponding to materials in this dataset with a band gap higher than 10 eV.

 ![Band gap](fig/33_search_bandgap.png "Band gap")

 ## Conclusion
-This concludes our short discussion of how to search for data using the Citrination UI.
+This concludes our discussion of how to search for data using the Citrination UI.
 If you have further questions, please do not hesitate to [Contact Us](https://citrine.io/contact/).